+Justin is THE black gay millennial artist this generation is craving: his music speaks directly toward the issues, struggles, and heart of the aspirational, urban black, and LGBTQ+ audience.
 Reviews say his live show is taking pop-infused R&B to a new level that is as inspiring as it is entertaining.

 Williams grew up poor, surrounded by violence, addiction, and domestic abuse, yet overcame all odds to finally live his childhood dream of being an international recording artist — a feat which he credits to his meditation and spiritual practice.
 Justin now donates his time to teach mediation workshops and seminars to marginalized communities as he travels the globe on tour.